codio/site/source/docs/specifics/cakephp.html.md

 ##Install PHP, Apache and MySQL/MariaDB
 We now need to install a few components

-1. `parts install php5 php5-apache2 mysql composer` automatically installs PHP5, Apache, MySQL and Composer.
+1. `parts install php5 php5-apache2 mysql composer php5-intl` automatically installs PHP5, Apache, MySQL and Composer and the intl module for PHP.
 If you need a different version of PHP, refer to the [PHPBrew tutorial](../php-brew).
 1. Let's start up our services with `parts start apache2 mysql`

 ##Installing other PHP Modules